About our School

 - Swimming pool and changing sheds

-- Four playgrounds, courts and sports field
+- Four playgrounds, courts, sports field and turf

 - School hall with kitchen facilities and storage.